 Have a clear goal and structure

-Sticking closely to an outline plan will help you to remain focused, which increases your chances of developing a strong and coherent argument.
+Sticking closely to a plan will help you remain focused without getting too overambitious with your research, which increases your chances of developing a strong and coherent argument.
 Knowing where your ideas are headed will ensure that you remain on track and only relevant points are made.

 As you consider what needs to be achieved by the submission deadline, Christie recommends that you factor in time for:

-- reading and researching;
+- reading and researching

-- gathering and analysing data;
+- gathering and analysing data

-- drafting and redrafting;
+- drafting and redrafting

 - printing and binding.

-Reference as you go
+Write as you go